Andy3153/andy3153-zshrc/README.md

 ## Other programs recommended to install are:
   1. Any lolcat implementation you prefer [lolcat](https://github.com/busyloop/lolcat), [jaseg/lolcat](https://github.com/jaseg/lolcat), [tehmaze/lolcat](https://github.com/tehmaze/lolcat)
   2. [LSD](https://github.com/Peltoche/lsd)

-## About the other scripts
-They are located in zsh/scripts.
-I made them because they're useful to me.

-## About the etc folder
-I keep in there configs for other shell and terminal-related things.

 ## Other dotfiles of mine
 - [Neovim config](https://github.com/Andy3153/andy3153-init.lua)